Is My Du’a Blocked? Analysing Why Your Du’a is Not Being Answered

 Allah Almighty does not accept the supplication of the one who is consuming haram whether it is his food, drink, or his source of his income.

 Sadly these days, many people are not even aware that their income is not halal.
 In their own eyes, they are not sinners.
 They may be fulfilling the requirements of their deen, praying, fasting, giving in charity; they may be devout and sincere, striving to do their best, helping others, being good people, yet they may not realise that there is a very serious issue with what they are consuming.
+They might be investing in prize bonds, or working in an insurance company.

 This is why it is even more important to take a step back and reflect carefully upon ourselves and enquire if there is a reason why our du’a is not being answered.
 And in particular, the cause could be the riba (interest) in our lives, which we do not even realise we are consuming.